 The goal of Partners in Policymaking is to educate participants to be active partners with those who make policy.
 They will become partners in policymaking.
 The idea is to develop partnerships that are based on positive relationships.
 In today's political climate of radical change, Partners graduates must work harder than ever to prevent the loss of basic rights for people with disabilities.
 Partners graduates can change the future by influencing public policy today.

 This seven-hour self-directed e-learning course has been created to help people with developmental disabilities, their parents, family members and friends, educators and service providers understand the important concepts of self-determination, family support, community living and assistive technology.
 The course focuses on helping people with developmental disabilities, their family and friends explore these four important elements that, together, can help them create a meaningful life that is independent, inclusive, productive, self-determined and integrated.
-Last updated in 2011.
+Last updated in 2021.
+LMS conversion 2014.

 This three-hour self-study course is designed to help people with disabilities and their families create positive change through advocacy.
 The course helps participants understand the legislative process, the essential elements of good advocacy, identify and research personal issues, then advocate for systems change as individuals and as part of larger community efforts.
 The course includes opportunities to put what has been learned into practice through a series of interactive exercises.
-Last updated in 2011.
+Last updated in 2021.
+LMS conversion 2014.

 The app, "Telling Your Story," helps you create and practice your personal story with tips on how to best present yourself, to help inform and educate your elected public officials about issues that are important to you.